Images And Text From CSV

 Save working file (PSD) — keeps an un-flattened version of the output file for later adjustment, if needed.

-Folder — click to select the location where working files are saved.
+Folder — select the location to which working files are saved.

 Images And Text From CSV